cambridge-cares/TheWorldAvatar/Agents/GoalFrameworkExample/README.md

 # Goal Framework Example (Bin Related)

 ## Purpose
-This exercise is a modification from [DerivationExample (Synchronous)](../DerivationExample/) whereby the example demonstrates the usage of the derivation framework (DerivationInputs, DerivationOutputs, DerivationAgent, DerivationClient, and DerivationSparql class) from jps-base-lib.
-The purpose of this exercise to implement a simple example for BNL Use Case.
+This exercise is an application of Derived Information Framework and Goal Framework.

 ## Setup
 This example uses a docker stack with three containers:

 1. derivationexample (containing the following servlets)
+    - GoalFrameworkExample/InitialiseInstances
-    - DerivationExample/InitialiseInstances
+    - GoalFrameworkExample/InputAgent
-    - DerivationExample/InputAgent
+    - GoalFrameworkExample/BinEmptyingAgent
-    - DerivationExample/SumValueAgent
+    - GoalFrameworkExample/TruckEmptyingAgent
-    - DerivationExample/TruckCountingAgent
+    - GoalFrameworkExample/Actuator
 2. postgres
 3. blazegraph